Balancingrock/SwifterLog/README.md

 	8. Emergency
 - Each logging target can have its own cut-off level for the information that is logged.
 - The file target can be configured to store the log info in a predefined number of files of a predefined maximum size.
 When the maximum number of files is exceeded, the oldest file will automatically be removed.
+- Included high performance non-evaluation destinations to allow debug logging calls to remain in shipping code
+- Compiles using SPM (Swift Package Manager)
-- Includes xcode project that creates a modular framework.
+- Includes Xcode project that creates a modular framework.

 # Documentation